A continuous/discrete fractional Noether's theorem: Introduction

-In this paper, we study the existence of classical conservation laws for continuous or discrete fractional Lagrangian systems introduced in \cite{agra} and \cite{bour} respectively.
-We follow the usual strategy of the Noether's theorem which provides explicit conservation laws for classical Lagrangian systems invariant under symmetries.
-In particular, we prove a fractional Noether's theorem both in the continuous and discrete cases providing explicit formula of the conservation law.
-This formula is algorithmic so that arbitrary hight order approximations can be computed.
-In the discrete case, the algorithm is moreover finite.\\
+In this paper, we study the existence of explicit conservation laws for continuous and discrete fractional Lagrangian systems introduced in \cite{agra} and \cite{bour} respectively.
+We follow the usual strategy of the classical Noether's theorem providing an explicit conservation law for classical Lagrangian systems invariant under symmetries.
+Precisely, we prove a fractional Noether's theorem providing an explicit conservation law for fractional Lagrangian systems invariant under symmetries both in the continuous and discrete cases.
+The given formula is algorithmic so that arbitrary hight order approximations can be computed.
+Moreover, the algorithm is finite in the discrete case, .\\